-If side effects are more serious or difficult it is important to switch drugs.
+But if side effects are more serious or difficult it is easy to switch drugs.

-Changing to another treatment is usually easy and will not affect your future options.
+Changing to another treatment will not affect your future options.

-- Switching drugs can improve your quality of life and still keep your viral load undetectable.
+- Switching drugs can improve your quality of life.

 The decision to change treatment in order to manage side effects will depend on: